Virginia Tech® home

 TIP: For internal use, fonts must be downloaded from the Virginia Tech Brand Center.
 Contact your IT department for help.

 NOTE: These have been vetted for accessibility.
 Best practices for ADA accessibility include: use a sans serif font, keep the same font throughout the document, font size on screen should be 24 points or greater, no more than three different font sizes per slide, and text should not overlap anything.
-Gineso is a narrow and compact font that works well when space is a concern, however, it can be difficult to read if too small and the weight is too light.
+Gineso is a narrow and compact font that works well when space is a concern, however, it can be difficult to read if it is too small and the weight is too light.
 It is not recommended for large blocks of body copy.
 When brand fonts are not available, Arial may be used as an appropriate substitute.

 Using Type